Magento tutorial for beginners

 - Link your admin panel to the popular selling platforms

 - Highlight special offers with labels

-Also, check our video tutorials for Magento 2 modules to sell via popular platforms and configure related products display.
+Also, check our Magento learning videos for Magento 2 modules to sell via popular platforms and configure related products display.

 Obviously, your store cannot consist only of products - you need to create some pages where shoppers will find all the needed info.
 It has a positive effect on customer decision-making and on SEO rating as well.
 So, let’s see where to find CMS pages in the Magento tutorial.

 Click Content > Elements > Pages to add useful CMS pages to your webstore.